gvwilson/buildtogether.tech/src/security/index.md

 purse or wallet is stolen.
 </div>

-Passwords are just one form of [%i "authentication" %]authentication[%/i%].
+Passwords are just one form of authentication[%i "authentication" %].
-In general, proving your identity relies on something you know (like a password), something you have (like a swipe card), or something you are (like your fingerprints).  [%i "two-factor authentication" "authentication!two-factor" %][%g 2fa "Two-factor authentication" %][%/i%] (2FA) requires two of these together to establish your identity, e.g., a password (which can be stolen electronically) plus a random code generated by an app on your phone (which means attackers need access to you).
+In general, proving your identity relies on something you know (like a password), something you have (like a swipe card), or something you are (like your fingerprints).  [%g 2fa "Two-factor authentication" %][%i "two-factor authentication" "authentication!two-factor" %] (2FA) requires two of these together to establish your identity, e.g., a password (which can be stolen electronically) plus a random code generated by an app on your phone (which means attackers need access to you).